webcrumbs-community/webcrumbs-org/README.md

 Welcome to the official repository for the Webcrumbs organization's website.
 This serves as the central place for all information, documentation, and updates related to Webcrumbs.

+If you find this project interesting or useful, please consider [giving it a star to the **main repo**](https://github.com/webcrumbs-community/webcrumbs)  ⭐️.
+Your support helps us make Webcrumbs better for everyone.

 ## Development

 This repository contains the source code for our official website.
 For local development guidelines and deployment instructions, please refer to our [Development Guide](./DEVELOPMENT.md).